7-Day Typing Plan: Boost Your Speed and Accuracy

 “My WPM goes up but accuracy drops.”

 Slow down slightly and aim for 95%+ accuracy for two days.
 Then push speed again.
-Accuracy is the base that supports speed.
+Speed without accuracy usually creates bad habits that are harder to fix later.

 “I keep looking at the keyboard.”